OthmaneBlial/HSRP-Configuration-using-Netmiko/README.md

 ![alt tag](https://github.com/OthmaneBlial/HSRP-Configuration-using-Netmiko/blob/master/Tutorial/3.PNG)

-This function is used to make an argument optional, in the following config functions that will dfine:
+This function is used to make an argument optional, in the following config functions that we will define:

 ![alt tag](https://github.com/OthmaneBlial/HSRP-Configuration-using-Netmiko/blob/master/Tutorial/4.PNG)